sungsoo-ahn/2025/_posts/2025-04-28-the-lottery-llm-hyperthesis.md

 ---
 layout: distill
 title: The Lottery LLM Hyperthesis
-description: In this blog, we present a brief review of some of the recent progresses of LLM related to multi-step reasoning, computational expressivity, external tools, retrieval augmented generation and model compression.
-We propose a lottery LLM hypothesis that indicates for a given LLM and a task, there exists a small lottery LLM capable of producing the same performance with the original LLM with the assistances of multi-step reasoning and external tools.
-Introducing a lottery LLM helps to reduce the computational and storage costs.
-We derive and summarize the crucial abilities that the lottery LLM must possess, hoping to shed some light on the possibility of AGI, which does not need to be a very large LLM as long as the LLM owns some crucial abilities and with the help of external tools and advanced algorithm design.
+description: Motivated by reducing the computational and storage costs of LLMs, model compression and KV cache compression have attracted much attentions of researchers.
+However, current methods only focus on guaranteeing the performance of compressed LLMs with the similar perplexity on some common sense knowledge QA tasks and the basic arithmetic reasoning tasks.
+In this blog, we present a brief review of some of the recent progresses of LLM related to retrieval augmented generation, multi-step reasoning, external tools and computational expressivity which significantly improve the performance of LLMs.
+Then, we propose a lottery LLM hypothesis suggesting that for a given LLM and task, there exists a smaller lottery LLM capable of producing the same performance with the original LLM with the assistances of multi-step reasoning and external tools.
+Based on the review of current progresses of LLMs, we discuss and summarize the essential capabilities that the lottery LLM and KV cache compression must possess.

 date: 2025-04-28
 future: true